Estimated reading time: 11 minutes

 Reusable Containers

-Using reusable food storage containers instead of plastic baggies is a big deal to us especially now that our son goes to school.
+Using reusable food storage containers instead of plastic baggies is a big deal, especially now that our son is in school.

-We purchased affordable bento-style lunch boxes from Amazon for our son that seem to be working well and they come in various colours.
+We purchased affordable bento-style lunch boxes from Amazon for our son, which seem to work well and come in various sizes.

-We ask him which colour he’d like each day.
-His school was asking parents to eliminate sending packages and plastic baggies to school and to opt for bento lunch boxes if possible.
+We ask him which color he’d like each day.
+His school asked parents to eliminate sending packages and plastic baggies to school and opt for bento lunch boxes if possible.

-There are also reusable silicone baggies you can buy that are a reusable option as well just eliminating them.
+There are also reusable silicone baggies you can buy that are reusable options and eliminate them.

-Another option is to buy glass or stainless bowls with silicone bowl covers to store leftover food or even to freeze foods for later use.
+Another option is buying glass or stainless bowls with silicone bowl covers to store leftover food or freeze foods for later use.

-Just remember you won’t be able to eliminate everything but sourcing the better options is better than doing nothing at all for our environment.
+Just remember you won’t be able to eliminate everything, but sourcing the best options is better than doing nothing for our environment.

 You may find over time that what you thought was being mindful is replaced by another product the more you learn about reducing household waste.